vlang/v/vlib/x/vweb/README.md

 To use controllers we have to embed `vweb.Controller` on our app struct and when we register a controller we also have to specify what the type of the context struct will be.
-That means that is is possible to have a different context struct for each controller and the main app struct.
+That means that this is possible to have a different context struct for each controller and the main app struct.

 **Example:**